defoebrand/Health-Tracker/README.md

 Scale options are `Metric` or `Imperial`
 Note: Measurements in Metric must be given in Centimeters, Imperial in Inches

+`- GET /weight/:scale/:weight ` Retrieve all Users That Match Search Parameters.
+Scale options are `Metric` or `Imperial`
+Note: Measurements in Metric must be given in Centimeters, Imperial in Inches
+Note: Only returns entries whose last weight measurement matches the given criteria

 `- GET doctors `  Retrieve all Registered Doctors

 `- GET communities `  Retrieve all Available Communities